Twenty-baht banknote: 16th series (special)

-17th series
+17th series (both paper and polymer)

 The design concept of the 17th series is based on the idea of commemorating the kings of the current house of Chakri.
 The 20 baht note's reverse depicts kings Rama I and II of Siam, the first two kings of the dynasty.
 The pictures next to each king are the notable works done for Siam.
 For the 20 baht note, this includes: